ValRomero/DE-Internship/README.md

-# Application for Data Engineer Internship (MacPaw Summer Internship 2021)
+# Application for Data Engineer Internship

 Application downloads data_list.data file from AWS S3 bucket every 5 min.
 It checks data_list's header for Last Modified and compare it with variable date.
 In case they don't match, program compares JSON file names from data_list with table catalogue.
 If there are new files, their names are saved to catalogue and used to download JSON files from AWS S3 bucket.